nyorain/rvg/docs/roadmap.md

 	certain points: after updateDevice (cmd buf recording) and before the cmd buf is executed.
 - [x] think about dynamic scissor, avoiding rerecording on Widget::bounds

+### v0.1

+- [x] basic documentation (like at least one page stating basic usage)
+  - [x] also check that there are at enough inline docs
+  - [x] proof read
+- [x] rvg: correct vulkan synchronization
+  - [x] probably best to require the user to set it in the render pass or otherwise handle it.
+Document this somewhere
+- [x] rvg::Context: use vpps new pipeline creation info (?)
+- [x] srgb colors
+	- [x] fix color mixing
+- [x] clean up the DrawInstance mess or document why it is implemented that way.
+	  We could also call it rvg::Context::bindDefaults(cmdBuf) which matches it better.
+And change it if we really need something like a DrawInstance state
+	  [ended up deprecatng/removing DrawInstance.
+Not needed (atm)]
+- [x] combine stageUpload and updateDevice (if possible).
+- [x] Context::updateDevice return semantics when device objects that are not currently used are updated or new ones are created [it's sane to rerecord even if objects currently not used and not our business to handle new/destroyed device objects]
+	- [x] also ctx.updateDevice() to return true when something was destroyed? probably not, right?
+- [x] stable (update) deps
+	- [x] nytl
+	- [x] vpp
+	- [x] katachi
+	- [x] dlg
+	- [x] put their minimum versions in meson
+- [x] basic demos with screenshots
+- [x] split rvg and vui library
+- [x] create real readme
+- [x] release public version